Remelluri

 ↓ Skip to Products

 The estate’s origins date back to the tenth century when Count Erramel, a Basque warrior and aristocrat from Álava, founded a small village on the site (uri in Basque); hence the name Erramel Uri evolved to Remelluri.
-The first wines were made here in the fourteenth century when Hieronymite monks tended the monastery atop nearby Sierra de Toloño mountains and founded a sanctuary and farm on the site.
-The earliest written evidence of wine production dates from the Laguardia village tax records from 1596, noting Remelluri’s contribution.
+The first wines were made here in the fourteenth century, when Hieronymite monks tended the monastery atop the nearby Sierra de Toloño mountains and founded a sanctuary and farm on the site.
+The earliest written evidence of wine production dates from the Laguardia village tax records of 1596, noting Remelluri’s contribution.
 The monks later abandoned the area, but local hermits continued to maintain the shrine while the Real Divisa, a local community organization, maintained the farms to accommodate the needs of pilgrims who came to pray at the sanctuary.
-The estate was eventually split up and sold in the nineteenth century, as were many properties throughout Spain belonging to religious orders.
+The estate was eventually split up and sold in the nineteenth century, as were many properties belonging to religious orders throughout Spain.

 The modern winery was established in 1967 when Jaime Rodríguez Salís, father of siblings Telmo and Amaia Rodríguez, purchased the vineyards at the heart of the former estate and began to make wine from the ancient, abandoned site.
 Jaime and his wife Amaia were entrepreneurial, non-conformist intellectuals from Irún, where Jaime was a writer and archeologist and Amaia, a writer and artist.
 The family was always forward-thinking, with incredible respect for culture, creativity, and craftsmanship.
 Since then, Remelluri has been devoted to restoring the original, historic vineyards to their fullest potential.
 Remelluri became the first single-vineyard Rioja of the modern era with its release of the 1971 vintage, standing out from a conservative wine culture based on house style and blends of purchased wines from throughout Rioja.
 Remelluri was founded on individuality and the concepts of terroir and specificity, always distinct from the industrial machine of greater Rioja.